 3. What happens if the application is incomplete or does not meet the requirements?

-PISF returns the entrepreneur's application and informs in writing about the deficiencies found and the possibility to submit the application again.
+PISF returns application to the entrepreneur and informs in writing about the deficiencies found and the possibility to submit the application again.

-4. What happens if the PISF has doubts about the item in the cost estimate in relation to the project assumptions and the scenario?
+4. What happens if the PISF has doubts about the item in the estimated budget in relation to the project production assumptions and the script?

-PISF provides the entrepreneur with remarks to the cost estimate along with a written justification and calls for a modified cost estimate to be submitted within 14 calendar days from the date of delivery of the request (by mail or e-mail).
-If the entrepreneur does not submit a modified cost estimate at a given time, the Institute sets the maximum amount of the eligible cost which will be subject to settlement and presents it to the entrepreneur in writing within 14 calendar days from the expiration of the deadline in which the entrepreneur was to submit a modified cost estimate.
-PISF has 28 calendar days to reconsider the application from the date of submission of the modified cost estimate or from the day the Institute presents the maximum amount of costs.
+PISF provides the entrepreneur with remarks to the estimated budget along with a written justification and calls for a modified estimated budget to be submitted within 14 calendar days from the date of delivery of the request (by mail or e-mail).
+If the entrepreneur does not submit a modified estimated budget at a given time, the Institute sets the maximum amount of a given eligible cost which will be subject to settlement and presents it to the entrepreneur in writing within 14 calendar days from the expiration of the deadline in which the entrepreneur was to submit a modified estimated budget.
+PISF has 28 calendar days to reconsider the application from the date of submission of the modified estimated budget or from the day the Institute presents the maximum amount of costs.

 5. What happens if I submit an application and the pool of funds for a given year runs out?

-PISF informs the entrepreneur about the non-examination of the application, returns the fee for processing the application and places the project on the reserve list of applications, which may be considered in the event of the emergence of funds in the pool, e.g. resignation from granted support by another entrepreneur.
+PISF informs the entrepreneur about the non-processing of the application, returns the fee for processing the application and places the project on the reserve list of applications, which may be considered if the funds in pool occur, e.g. resignation from granted support by another entrepreneur.